How to Build a Data Analyst LinkedIn Profile (In 2023!)

 Keywords you don’t want to miss:

-- Data Analytics
+• Data Analytics

-- Programming
+• Programming

-- Data Visualization
+• Data Visualization

-- SQL, Python, R, Tableau, Power BI
+• SQL, Python, R, Tableau, Power BI

-- Any other libraries and packages in Python and R you know well
+• Any other libraries and packages in Python and R you know well

-- Machine learning algorithms
+• Machine learning algorithms

-- Data Science
+• Data Science

-For example, you could use a headline such as “Data Analyst with 5 Years of Experience in the Retail Industry.”
 If you don’t have experience, you can list your education, the skills you’ve obtained as a data analyst, and some notable projects you’ve completed.

 You might want to tailor this portion to suit the requirements of a particular job description.

-That is, if you don’t know how to use Tableau or Power BI, go learn those from online courses!
+That is if you don’t know how to use Tableau or Power BI, go learn those from online courses!

-This portion isn’t nearly as important, because employers are usually more concerned about the next portion: your skills and experience.
+This portion isn’t nearly as important because employers are usually more concerned about the next portion: your skills and experience.

 3. Summarize Your Skills and Experience